rrvt/RACESApp/RacesApp/README.md

 ## Updates

+### Update 10/17/25

+Added a Save Record button, allow new record addition upon startup of App.

+Factoring of Library for Doc/View, Dialog and general purpose modules.
+Probably not completed.

 ### Update 9/19/25

-changes to accomodate modifications to ExpandableP.
+Changes to accomodate modifications to ExpandableP.

 ### Update 7/7/25